Frequently Asked Questions

 Why shouldn't I just take medication?

-Medication can be effective, but it alone cannot solve all issues.
-However, medication is needed in conjunction with in-person or online therapy in Michigan.
-Therefore, our work together is designed to explore and unpack the problems you are experiencing and ultimately expand on your strengths that can help you accomplish your personal goals.
+Medication can be effective but it alone cannot solve all issues.
+Sometimes medication is needed in conjunction with counseling.
+Our work together is designed to explore and unpack the problems you are experiencing and expand on your strengths that can help you accomplish your personal goals.

-How long will in-person or online therapy in Michigan take?
+How long will it take?

 Unfortunately, this is not possible to say in a general FAQs page.
-Everyone’s circumstances are unique to them and the length of time in-person or online therapy can take to allow you to accomplish your goals depends on your desire for personal development.
-Furthermore it also depends on your commitment and the factors that are driving you to seek counseling in the first place.
+Everyone’s circumstances are unique to them and the length of time counseling can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek counseling in the first place.

-I want to get the most out of online therapy.
+I want to get the most out of therapy.
 What can I do to help?

 We are so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication will be crucial to your success.
-Make you sure you show up as your authentic self.
-Be willing to do the work in therapy and outside of the therapy room.
-If something is not working, let us know.

 - Blue Cross Blue Shield